olivialaven/MGT502_project/README.md

 ---
 ## 🛠️ Models and Methods ([Find code here](code/recommender_system_models.ipynb))

 For this project, we have explored both collaborative filtering (CF), content-based recommendations, and a mix between the two.
 Within the CF models, we have the option to focus on either User-to-User or Item-to-Item.
 The content-based recommendations models consists of TF-IDF vectorization and OpenAI embeddings.
 To evaluate and compare these models, we have used 80% of the interactions per user as our training data which we will train the model on.
-Then, the resulting recommendations we be compared to the "ground truth" - the remaining 20% of the interactions per user.
+Then, the resulting recommendations will be compared to the "ground truth" - the remaining 20% of the interactions per user.
 These 20% are our test set.
 The metrics used are: 1) the mean average precision of the 10 recommendations for each user (MAP@10), and 2) mean average recall of the 10 recommendations for each user (MAR@10).

 ### 📐 Train/Test Split Strategy